Why Reading the Text Matters

 The referendum has concluded

 A referendum vote should not rest only on general sympathy, distrust, or campaign emotion.
 The issue is the legal framework of the state.
-The referendum took place on March 15, 2026.
-The Constitution was adopted with 87.15% voting in favour.
+The referendum took place on March 15, 2026, and the updated Constitution takes effect on July 1, 2026.

 What is enough to read